openstack-archive/surveil/doc/source/webui/directives/panels.rst

   }

 navigation (required)
-    Contains keys of every panelId you want to toggle if shown.
+    Contains keys of every panelId managed by the tabpanel.

     title
         The title of the tab.

     provider
-        A provider to show a number right next to the title.
+        A provider to show a number next to the title.

 components
-    A list of panel objects to toggle view.
+    The list of panels managed by the tabpanel.